MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ### [ARM template](#tab/arm)

-An Azure subscription.
+To create a cluster and database an ARM template, you need an Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).

 ---

 ## Create an Azure Data Explorer cluster

-In this section, you'll create an Azure Data Explorer cluster that can contain databases and tables.
+This section will guide you through the process of creating an Azure Data Explorer cluster.
+Choose the relevant tab for your preferred method to create the cluster.

 ### [C#](#tab/csharp)